bazo-blockchain/bazo-client-android/README.md

 # bazo_client-android
-This repository stores and documents the port of the bazo miner and client to the android platform
+This repository stores and documents the port of the bazo miner and client to the android platform.

 ## Prerequisites
 In order to build the binaries for the android platform one needs to have the arm compiler for the android platform.
 The following sections give instructions on how to build the compiler for android and how to cross-compile the bazo binaries.